nolan-rodriguez/nolan-rodriguez/README.md

 # Hello, World!
 Hi there!
-I'm Nolan, a 16 year old who has been breaking Linux installations for over a decade.
+I'm Nolan, a 16 year old who has been breaking Linux installations for well over a decade.
 ## Programming
 I don't really code that much, so I don't really belong on GitHub, but when I do program, it is usually in bash, which is the Linux terminal and programming language.
 I want to start learning a new language, probably Python or JavaScript, though I've heard that learning a low level language like C first is beneficial.
 Unfortunately, I can't really find many good places to start learning, if you have suggestions, feel free to shoot me an email.
 ## Projects